What Is Crabgrass and Why Is It Bad for Your Lawn?

 Another way to prevent crabgrass is by ensuring your lawn is healthy.
 A thick, lush lawn will crowd out crabgrass and make it less likely to take over.
 To achieve this, make sure you're watering deeply and regularly, mowing at the proper height, and fertilizing on a regular basis.
 By properly caring for your lawn, you can prevent crabgrass from spreading and wreaking havoc in your yard.

 Now that you know how to identify crabgrass and what you can do to control it, you have some of the tools you need to keep your lawn lush and green each year.
 But keeping weeds away from your lawn and garden can be a challenge.
-And maintaining a healthy, green lawn throughout the year can feel like a never-ending battle.
-When maintaining your lawn gets to be too much, or if you just need some help, call The Grounds Guys.
+Maintaining a healthy, green lawn throughout the year can feel like a never-ending battle.
+When maintaining your lawn gets to be too much, or if you just need some help, contact The Grounds Guys.
 We’re pros when it comes to eliminating crabgrass and other weeds that can ruin your lawn.
-Our skilled and experienced service professionals know how to get and keep your lawn looking its absolute best all year long.
-To learn more about our quality weed control and fertilization services give us a call at 888-929-8188 or request an estimate online today!
+Our skilled and experienced lawn maintenance professionals know how to get and keep your lawn looking it's absolute best all year long.